Student Opportunities in Science

 Marine Art/Poster Contest April deadline An annual competition open to students in grades 5-12 that celebrates the resources of the National Marine Sanctuary located off our coastline, Stellwagen Bank.
 Students submit original illustrations or computer graphics related to the contest theme.
 Sponsored by the National Oceanographic and Atmospheric Administration and MA Marine Educators.
 2019 Marine Art Contest Brochure

-From the Bow Seat Ocean Awareness Contest June deadline A contest related to ocean awareness and stewardship for students in grades 6-12.
-Submit original art work, poetry, an essay, or a video related to the topic of plastic pollution in the ocean.
+From the Bow Seat Ocean Awareness Contest June deadline A contest related to ocean awareness and stewardship for students 11-18 years old.
+Submit original art work, poetry, an essay, music, or a video related to the effects of important environmental issues on the ocean environment.
 Students can compete as individuals or in groups.
 Go to the website to learn about this year's theme.

 These are programs that may include short courses and hands-on learning experiences that provide students with an introduction to various scientific disciplines and techniques.
 Most are summer programs but a few are short term workshops during the school year.
 Many programs are open to Upper School students only.
 Those that also accept Lower School students are indicated by "LS-US".
 A few programs are for middle schools students only and are designated by "LS".
 Programs that Winsor students have participated in are designated by